Information on our Te Pūrengi leadership team.

 Her appointment reflects MfE’s commitment to an authentic Crown-Māori relationship and meeting our Te Tiriti o Waitangi obligations.
 She provides advice and leadership – supporting a strategic approach that is consistent with Māori aspirations and values.
 This is important for our role in the ministry’s engagement with iwi/Māori (eg, in our policy development and implementation).

 Melanie brings a wealth of experience across the public and private sectors, with strengths in leadership and strategy development, Matauranga Māori, science and research engagement and much more.

 Anne has had a rich and diverse career spanning the public and private sectors and has developed a strong track record of building strategic partnerships.
-She is part of the executive leadership team at the Ministry for the Environment where she leads the Partnerships and Customers division.
-A core focus of her role is to tangibly shift mindsets and change behaviors in New Zealand through effective partnering and engagement within the public and private sectors.
+She is part of the executive leadership team at the Ministry for the Environment where she leads the Climate Policy division and Partnerships and Customers division.
+A core focus of her role as leader of Partnerships and Customers is to tangibly shift mindsets and change behaviors in New Zealand through effective partnering and engagement within the public and private sectors.

 Anne joined the Ministry from Primary ITO where she was part of the senior leadership team focused on growing workforce capability within the primary industries.
 She led a large national field team responsible for customer and industry relationships, sales and operational delivery.
 Prior to that, she pioneered Fonterra's Māori Strategy and the strategic development of Fonterra's relationships with Māori.